 This is part of a series of interviews with inspiring travelers.
 Today’s interview about experiencing India with day tours from Viator comes from Amber Hoffman.
-See more about tours and traveling with purpose here.
+See more about tours and tour reviews here.
 All photos provided by Amber except Pinterest image.

 Tell us about yourself and your travel experience.

 We’ve been on the road, pretty much full time, for more than three years.
 Most of our travel has focused on Europe and Southeast Asia.
 But, we’ve also explored Central and South America.
 We are pretty well versed in Asian travel, having traveled to China, Japan, and Vietnam.
 We’ve also lived in Indonesia for awhile.
 After 70 countries, we’ve been around the block and back again.

 You recently traveled to India.
 What cities or regions did you visit?
 How long were you in India?

 It was a quick trip through Northern India.
 We spent ten days in Mumbai, and the Golden Triangle of New Delhi, Agra, and Jaipur.

 Rather than booking a full tour, you booked several day tours.
 What tour company did you use and why?

 We stayed at Marriott hotels in each of the cities, so we we didn’t need a full tour option.
 Instead, we wanted to book day trips or half day tours so that we could see the sites, but not have to stress about getting ourselves around.
 We booked through Viator Travel, because they have a lot of different tour options all over the world.
 And, you can book trip experiences in different cities, all in one transaction.